First Lady launches Chefs Move to Schools program

 Mrs. Obama is calling on chefs to get involved in the effort by adopting a local school where they will work with parents, teachers, school nutrition professionals, and administrators to educate kids about food and nutrition and improve school meals.
 Nearly 1000 chefs and 500 schools have already signed up for Chefs Move to Schools.
 You can see a map of participating chefs and schools here or sign up to participate on the USDA website.

 Earlier in the day, the chefs heard experts speak about school food policy and the upcoming Child Nutrition Reauthorization at a breakfast hosted by Share our Strength.
 They also toured the White House kitchen garden.
 Many celebrity chefs and American culinary luminaries were in attendance, bringing their star power to the First Lady’s initiative.
 By creating healthy dishes that taste good, chefs have a unique ability to show children that cooking and eating healthy foods are both cool and fun.

 Some kids have already been inspired by the Let’s Move campaign.
 Georgia and Michael are nine-year-old twins who love to cook and are collecting 1000 healthy recipes from kids all over the country to send to Mrs. Obama.
 They want to show kids that they can learn to cook and make healthy choices for themselves.
-Here’s their YouTube video and their website where you can learn more about their project, Kids Cook USA.
+Here’s their website where you can learn more about their project, Kids Cook USA.

 backcomments powered by Disqus